CSK News

 It is important that we challenge ourselves without causing long-term damage to our bodies.
 There's no point in learning self-defense against an attacker, if we then do as much damage to ourselves in class as an attacker would do on the street.

-And we're recently been reminded that muscle, bone, and joint injuries aren't the only risks in martial arts training.
+And in recent years we've been reminded that muscle, bone, and joint injuries aren't the only risks in martial arts training.
 Our training involves close contact with each other, which means a certain inherent risk of spreading colds, flu, and even covid.

 With that in mind, we have put in place the following health and safety rules.
 Participants are expected to follow them at all times, and may be suspend or permanently removed from class for failure to abide by them.